 "Unconditional Surrender" Grant

 At the outbreak of the Civil War, Ulysses S. Grant was working at this father’s leather shop in Illinois.
 He was appointed by the Illinois governor as the commander of a local militia but soon rose to the rank of brigadier general in the Civil War.
 Grant’s aggressive and bold tactics were a major reason why the Union Army was able to defeat the Confederates.
 His campaigns in the Mississippi River Valley were legendary and crucial to Union victory.
 In 1862, Grant led his forces to victories at Fort Henry and Fort Donelson in Tennessee.
 At Fort Donelson, Grant earned the nickname “Unconditional Surrender Grant.”
 Though less successful at Shiloh, Grant’s leadership opened the way for Union occupation of the Mississippi River.
 Grant went on to take the key port city of Vicksburg and then broke Confederate ranks at Chattanooga.
+Despite his military successes, Grant had earned a reputation for sloppiness in appearance.
+Furthermore, rumors about drunken escapades were spread by his enemies or those jealous of him.
+Nevertheless, President Lincoln stood by Grant and refused to dismiss him.

 Grant's Overland Campaign and Lee's Surrender